 Thomas has coached 64 players who have gone on to be drafted in professional baseball drafts (two more signed as free agents after the draft), 102 All-Conference players, six conference Players of the Year, 17 All-Americans, one Southeast Region Player of the Year and one National Player of the Year.
 In the summer of 2012, the San Diego Padres drafted former USC Aiken standout Stephen Carmon in the 10th Round of the Major League Baseball First-Year Player Draft.
 Also, the 2008 Daktronics Player of the Year and 2008 Peach Belt Conference Player of the Year Chad Jacobsen was drafted in the 18th round of the 2008 Major League Baseball First-Year Player Draft by the Colorado Rockies.
 In 2016, Nick Jobst was drafted in the 15th round by the Baltimore Orioles while Chaz Pal was selected in the 38th round by the Houston Astros.

-Ben Donath is in his second year as assistant coach with the University of South Carolina Aiken baseball team.
+Gary Asbill, Jr., is in his third year as a volunteer assistant coach with the USC Aiken baseball team.